Yankees vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Isiah Kiner-Falefa take the field against Brendan Donovan and the St. Louis Cardinals on Saturday at Busch Stadium.
+The New York Yankees and Isiah Kiner-Falefa will take the field against Brendan Donovan and the St. Louis Cardinals at Busch Stadium on Sunday, with the first pitch at 2:15 PM ET.

-Bookmakers list the Cardinals as -110 favorites on the moneyline, while giving the underdog Yankees -110 moneyline odds.
-A 9-run total is set in this game.
+The Yankees are -115 moneyline favorites in this matchup against the Cardinals (-105).
+The total is 8 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.